opensearch-project/documentation-website/_clients/k8s-operator.md

 ## Next steps

-To learn more about how to customize your K8s OpenSearch cluster, including Data Persistence, auth methods, and scaling, see the [OpenSearch Operator User Guide](https://github.com/Opster/opensearch-k8s-operator/blob/main/docs/userguide/main.md).
+To learn more about how to customize your Kubernetes OpenSearch cluster, including data persistence, authentication methods, and scaling, see the [OpenSearch Kubernetes Operator User Guide](https://github.com/Opster/opensearch-k8s-operator/blob/main/docs/userguide/main.md).

 If you want to contribute to the development of the OpenSearch Kubernetes Operator, see the repo [design documents](https://github.com/Opster/opensearch-k8s-operator/blob/main/docs/designs/high-level.md).